ghoomfrog/cobblestone/cobblestone.md

 # Traits

 Things in the world have numerical traits that control aspects of gameplay.
 They are measured in trait points (TP).
-The higher a trait is, the higher the advantage.
+In case of characters, the higher a trait is, the higher the advantage.
 Every character has a total of 540 TP to distribute between their traits.
 The value by which a trait is defined, is both its initial value and peak.
 The peak is a dynamic maximum that can be increased by levelling up (explained later).
 &nbsp;
-Characters don't benefit from a magic trait if it's not positive.
+Characters don't benefit from non-positive traits.
 &nbsp;
 These are the traits that every character has: